Pseudo-Physics-Informed Neural Operators: Enhancing Operator Learning from Limited Data: Experiments

-Collectively, these results demonstrate that the pseudo physics extracted by our method not only dramatically boosts the overall prediction accuracy but also better recovers the local structures and details of the solution. } \textbf{Learning behavior.} We examined the learning behavior of our method, which conducts an iterative, alternatingly fine-tuning process.
+\textbf{Learning behavior.} We examined the learning behavior of our method, which conducts an iterative, alternatingly fine-tuning process.
 We employed one \textit{Darcy Flow}, one \textit{nonlinear diffusion} and one \textit{Eikonal} dataset, each with 30 examples.
-We show the test relative $L_2$ error along with the iterations in Fig. \ref{fig:fno-learning}, \ref{fig:donet-learning}, and Appendix Fig.~\ref{fig:fno-learning-eikonal} and Fig.~\ref{fig:donet-learning-eikonal}.
-As we can see, the predictive performance of our algorithm kept improving and tended to converge at last, affirming the efficacy of the learning process.
+We show the test relative $L_2$ error along with the iterations in Fig.~\ref{fig:learning-curve-examples}.
+As we can see, the predictive performance of our algorithm kept improving and tended to converge at last, affirming the efficacy of our learning process.

+\textbf{Ablation study on the weight $\lambda$.} We examined the effect of the weight $\lambda$ of our ``pseudo physics''; see \eqref{eq:fine-tune-loss}.
+To this end, we employed \textit{Darcy Flow}, \textit{nonlinear diffusion}, and \textit{Eikonal}, each with 30 examples for training.
+We varied $\lambda$ from $[0.5, 10^2]$, and run PPI-FNO and PPI-DONet on these datasets.
+From Fig.~\ref{fig:lambda-study}, we can see that across a wide range of $\lambda$ values, PPI-FNO and PPI-DONet can consistently outperform the standard FNO and DONet respectively by a large margin.
+However, the choice of $\lambda$ does have a significant influence on the operator learning performance, and the best choice is often in between.

 \textbf{Ablation study on pseudo physics network $\phi$.} To confirm the efficacy of our designed network $\phi$ in facilitating operator learning, we considered alternative designs for $\phi$: (1) using standard FNO to predict $f$ directly from $u$; no derivative information is included in the input; (2) removing the convolution layer in our model, and just keeping the fully-connected layers, namely MLP; the derivative information is not included in the input.
 With different designs of $\phi$, we evaluated the PPI learning performance on the Darcy Flow benchmark.
-The relative $L_2$ error in predicting $f$ via $\phi$ and predicting $u$ is reported in Appendix Table~\ref{tb:phierror}.
+The relative $L_2$ errors in predicting $f$ via $\phi$ and predicting $u$ are reported in Table~\ref{tb:phierror}.
 It can be seen that our design of $\phi$ consistently outperforms alternative architectures by a notable margin, showing the effectiveness of learning a (black-box) PDE representation and improving the operator learning.

+It worth noting that the PDE network $\phi$ is trained on exactly the same input distribution as the main operator network and all the baselines.
+We neither extrapolate beyond the original spatial domain nor alter the distribution over coefficients or initial conditions.
+When we refer to ``randomly sampled inputs'', these are drawn from the same domain and input distribution as the training data and are used solely as additional collocation points for evaluating the pseudo-PDE residual, rather than as new labeled pairs.
+In particular, since only input functions $f'$ are sampled, they cannot be used as $(f,u)$ pairs in the original neural-operator training.